poweredbypercent/maintenance-page/README.md

 # maintenance-page

-A public facing maintenance page in case there's a boo boo.
+A static HTML public facing maintenance page in case there's a boo boo.

+Configured at the moment to publish from `/docs`